nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 4. Sorting by importance (L)

-Sorts the given travel plan object list by its importance level, starting from the highest level of importance.
+Sorts the given travel plan object list by importance level, starting from the most important.

 This command is only applicable to Activity list.